Updated: Oct 6, 2021

-For me, connection involves an exchange of energy and for the connection to thrive the energy flow between the two parties involved must be balanced.
+I believe connection involves an exchange of energy and for that connection to thrive the energy flow between the two parties involved must be in harmony.

 Letters were a life line for my aunt.
 It was her way of staying connected with her family 5500kms away in Australia, and the letters she received made her feel connected.
 Listening to my aunt talk of her time in the islands, she admitted that together with her connection to God, her connection to home, via the letters, played a crucial role in sustaining her through that time.

-Whilst the conversation I was part of at the business luncheon was one sided, a connection was made.
-I now had a choice as to how much work I chose to put into strengthening the connection to balance the flow of energy.
+Whilst the conversation I was part of at the business luncheon was one sided, I realised that a connection had been made.
+I now had a choice as to how much work I chose to put into strengthening the connection to harmonise the flow of energy.

 In my work as an energy healer, particularly as a certified Body Code practitioner, I see many clients who are struggling with the connection with themselves.
 It shows up as they admit to challenges they are experiencing with other people in their lives, and with money.

-If we accept that everything is energy, and that connection involves an exchange of energy to flow between the two parties involved, then surely the most important connection we can have, and the base from which all other connections flow, is the connection we have with our own self?
+If you accept that everything is energy, and that connection involves an exchange of energy to flow between the two parties involved, then surely the most important connection you can have, and the base from which all other connections flow, is the connection you have with yourself?